Cyberlorians/Articles/AADGCP.md

 ## Provisioning Setup

 #### Step1: Create a 'delegated admin' in GCP for AzureAD.
 This user will be the automated provisioning account that we set in the AAD application to SCIM the users/groups to GCP.
 Those steps are outlined [here](https://cloud.google.com/architecture/identity/federating-gcp-with-azure-ad-configuring-provisioning-and-single-sign-on#creating_a_cloud_identity_user_account_for_synchronization).
+Proceed to domain name setup if you want any subdomains.
+If not, leave the primary as is.

 #### Step2: Configure Azure AD Provisioning.
+Steps are outlined [here](https://cloud.google.com/architecture/identity/federating-gcp-with-azure-ad-configuring-provisioning-and-single-sign-on#create_an_enterprise_application), however, name your Enterpise Application: 'GoogleCloudProvisioning.onmicrosoft'.
+Or something to distinguish it by.
+The real reason I state this is because if using AAD B2B you will need another provisioning enterprise application with its own attribute mappings.